xrdocs/multicast/_blogs/future-of-multicast.md

 _The Business Multicast VPN customers are Orange Business Service, ATT IP Services, BT Global, Charter, Comcast, Deutsche Telekom, Vodafone and more._

+## Financial Streaming

+_The Financial Streaming customers are LSEG, Bloomberg, Pico, Morgan Stanley and more._

 ## asda